octlab/octlab/README.md

 1. A bnf grammar for octave that's 100% compatible with MatLab core's syntax
 2. A yacc based lexer and parser that generates OctLab AST
-3. A cpp codegen class that generate llvm IR
+3. A cpp codegen class that generates llvm IR
 4. An integrated backend Julia engine to speed up performance and do the symbolic calculation
 5. An integrated backend Scilab engine to do Simulink simulations
 6. Other toolboxes equivalents.